accessibilitywars/zaw2/content/builds/power-scrapper.md

 - Full Berserker's
 - Runes of the Scholar
-- Sword, Sigil of Force
+- Hammer, Sigils of Force & Impact
-- Shield, Sigil of Air
 - Relic of the Thief
 - Consumables:
   - Cilantro Lime Sous-Vide Steak (Power/Ferocity)